PranavNagrecha/Salesforce-RAG/rag/development/custom-settings-metadata-patterns.md

 - **Cache queries**: Store Custom Metadata queries in static variables
 - **Bulk queries**: Query all needed records in one query
 - **Avoid in loops**: Don't query Custom Metadata in loops

+## Q&A

+### Q: What is the difference between Custom Settings and Custom Metadata?

+**A**: **Custom Settings** are data records that can be changed at runtime, support user-specific configuration (Hierarchical), and are simple key-value lookups (List). **Custom Metadata** are metadata records that deploy with packages, support metadata relationships, and cannot be changed at runtime (except in Developer Edition).

+### Q: When should I use Custom Settings vs Custom Metadata?

+**A**: Use **Custom Settings** for user-specific configuration (Hierarchical), simple key-value lookups (List), or legacy code.
+Use **Custom Metadata** for new development, package-deployable configuration, metadata relationships, or when you need validation rules or field-level security on configuration.

+### Q: Can I change Custom Metadata values at runtime?

+**A**: **Custom Metadata** cannot be changed at runtime in production orgs (except in Developer Edition).
+They are metadata and require deployment to change. **Custom Settings** can be changed at runtime, making them suitable for runtime configuration changes.

+### Q: How do I query Custom Settings and Custom Metadata?

+**A**: Query **Custom Settings** like standard objects using SOQL (e.g., `SELECT Id, Name FROM Custom_Setting__c`).
+Query **Custom Metadata** using `SELECT` statements but they're cached automatically.
+Use static variables to cache Custom Metadata queries for performance.

+### Q: What are Hierarchical Custom Settings?

+**A**: **Hierarchical Custom Settings** support user-specific, profile-specific, and org-level configuration.
+They follow a hierarchy: user-level overrides profile-level, profile-level overrides org-level.
+Use for user-specific configuration that varies by user or profile.

+### Q: What are List Custom Settings?

+**A**: **List Custom Settings** are simple key-value lookups where each record has a unique Name field.
+They're useful for simple configuration lookups (e.g., state codes, country codes, status mappings).
+Access via `Custom_Setting__c.getInstance('Key')`.

+### Q: Should I migrate from Custom Settings to Custom Metadata?

+**A**: Consider migration for new development, package-deployable configuration, or when you need metadata relationships.
+However, migration requires code changes and testing.
+Evaluate based on requirements: if you need runtime changes, Custom Settings may be more appropriate.

+### Q: How do I use Custom Metadata in packages?

+**A**: Custom Metadata **deploys with packages**, making it ideal for package configuration.
+Create Custom Metadata records in the package, and they'll be available in orgs where the package is installed.
+This enables package-specific configuration that doesn't require manual setup.

 ## Related Patterns